playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 If you sit on these screens for a while, you'll see that they update automatically!

-While the frameworks detect changes under-the-hood differently, they all handle updating the DOM for you.
-This allows you to focus on the logic that's intended to update what's on screen as opposed to the code that updates the DOM itself.
+While the frameworks detect changes under the hood differently, they all handle updating the DOM for you.
+This allows you to focus on the logic that's intended to update what's on-screen as opposed to the code that updates the DOM itself.

-This is important because in order to update the DOM in an efficient way requires significant hevy-lifting.
-In fact, many of these frameworks store an entire copy of the DOM in-memory in order to keep that updating as lightweight as possible.
+This is important because in order to update the DOM in an efficient way requires significant heavy lifting.
+In fact, many of these frameworks store an entire copy of the DOM in memory in order to keep that updating as lightweight as possible.
 We'll explain in the future exactly how this works.